 This is where Chairgun Pro really becomes useful as you can play with the magnification value to your heart’s content without firing a single pellet.
 This allows you to instantly see the effect that magnification has on the reticle range marks.
 Increasing the magnification has the effect of reducing the aim point distance between each mil-dot.
 Whereas decreasing the magnification has the effect of increasing the aim point distance between each mil-dot.

 To set the magnification, change the value in the “Ind.
 Mag” box which means Indicated Magnification or the number shown on your scope’s zoom ring when aligned with the zoom ring marker.

 Simply changing the magnification in this example from 10.0 to 12.0 gives aim points of 28, 34, 40, 45, 50, and 54 yards without affecting the PBR of 6.3 to 31 yards.
-That’s increased the usability of this rifle and scope combination to give a working range of approximately 6 to 55 yards purely using each mil-dot as aim points with a magnification of 12x.
+That’s increased the usability of this rifle and scope combination to give a working range of approximately 6 to 55 yards purely using each mil-dot as an aim point with a magnification of 12x.

 Do bear in mind that the values on your zoom ring are an indication and may not be “calibrated”.
 Once you have determined the magnification that you wish to use to achieve the mil-dot spacing that suits you, it’s important to verify that the rifle and scope combination performs as expected in practice.
 This means range work with targets set out accordingly.
 Check each aim point and if necessary, adjust the zoom slightly to correct any error.

 Should you wish to extend the range of the rifle further, you will need to change the “Zero Range” of the scope to push the aim point distances further out.
 As always, there are pros and cons involved.
 The pros, which I have just mentioned, is to extend your shooting range.
 The cons are that you break the PBR into two smaller zones.